MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/system-requirements.md

 ### Minimum system requirements

-- The minimum supported resolution for POS Full layout (PCs and tablets) is 1,024 × 768 (recommended 1366 x 768 or greater)
+- The minimum supported effective resolution for POS Full layout (PCs and tablets) is 1,024 × 768 (recommended 1366 x 768 or greater)
-- The minimum supported resolution for POS Compact layout (phones and small tablets) is 320 x 480 (recommended 360x640 or greater)
+- The minimum supported effective resolution for POS Compact layout (phones and small tablets) is 320 x 480 (recommended 360x640 or greater)
 - The computer that Retail Modern POS runs on must meet these requirements:

     - It must have, at a minimum, a dual-core processor that runs at no less than 2 gigahertz (GHz).